I make this jerk marinade from scratch every time I want to give my guests an authentic Jamaican experience, and it never disappoints.

 Jamaican Jerk Marinade Recipe Ingredients

 - Scotch bonnet peppers - If you cannot find scotch bonnet peppers, habanero peppers are a perfect substitute.
-Choose your favorite type of hot peppers to enhance or decrease the heat level.
+Choose your favorite type of hot pepper to adjust the heat level.

 - Fresh thyme, garlic, ginger - Classic aromatics that give this marinade its signature Jamaican flavor.